HN Maintenance Engineering Bundle (Pearson)

 U31 Electrical Systems and Fault Finding

-This unit introduces learners to the characteristics and operational parameters of a range of electrical system components that are used in a variety of applications; and how to fault find when they go wrong.
+This unit introduces students to the characteristics and operational parameters of a range of electrical system components that are used in a variety of applications; and how to fault find when they go wrong.

-On successful completion of this unit, learners will be able to follow electrical system circuit diagrams, understand the operation of the various components that make up the system and select the most suitable fault-finding technique.
+On successful completion of this unit, students will be able to follow electrical system circuit diagrams, understand the operation of the various components that make up the system and select the most suitable fault-finding technique.

-By the end of this unit learners will be able to:
+By the end of this unit students will be able to:

 1. Investigate the constructional features and applications of electrical distribution systems.